-Pin Number Name Timing Туре Description 23, 25, 26, 27 STAT[0:3] Synchronous with PCLK or Output MULTI FUNCTION I/O PORT Signal levels are LVCMOS / LVTTL compatible.
-RD_CLK Programmable multi-function outputs.
-By programming the bits i the IO_CONFIG register, each pin can output one of the following signals: • H • V • F • FIFO_LD ANC_DETECT EDH_DETECT FIFO_FULL FIFO_EMPTY These pins are set to certain default values depending on the configuration of the device and the internal FIFO mode selected.
-See Programmable Multi-Function Outputs on page 57 for details 24, 28, 42 IO_GND Non Synchronous Input Power Ground connection for digital I/O. Connect to GND.
+Pin Number Name Timing Туре Description 23, 25, 26, 27 STAT[0:3] Synchronous with PCLK or RD_CLK Output MULTI FUNCTION I/O PORT Signal levels are LVCMOS / LVTTL compatible.
+Programmable multi-function outputs.
+By programming the bits is the IO_CONFIG register, each pin can output one of the following signals: • H • V • F • FIFO_LD • ANC_DETECT • EDH_DETECT • FIFO_FULL • FIFO_FULL • FIFO_EMPTY These pins are set to certain default values depending on the configuration of the device and the internal FIFO mode selected.
+See Programmable Multi-Function Outputs on page 56 for details.
+24, 28, 42 IO_GND Non Synchronous Input Power Ground connection for digital I/O. Connect to GND.
 30 RD_CLK - Input FIFO READ CLOCK Signal levels are LVCMOS / LVTTL compatible.
-The application layer clocks the parallel data out of the FIFO on th rising edge of RD_CLK.
+The application layer clocks the parallel data out of the FIFO on the rising edge of RD CLK.
 31 RD_RESET Synchronous with RD_CLK Input FIFO READ RESET Signal levels are LVCMOS / LVTTL compatible.
-Valid input only when the device is in SMPTE mode (SMPTE_BYPAS = HIGH and DVB-ASI = LOW), and the internal FIFO is configured for video mode (Video Mode on page 47).
+Valid input only when the device is in SMPTE mode (SMPTE_BYPASS = HIGH and DVB-ASI = LOW), and the internal FIFO is configured for video mode (see Video Mode on page 46).
 A HIGH to LOW transition will reset the FIFO pointer to address zero of the memory.
-32 - 41 DOUT[0:9] Synchronous with RD_CLK Output PARALLEL VIDEO DATA BUS Signal levels are LVCMOS / LVTTL compatible. or PCLK When the internal FIFO is enabled and configured for either video mode or DVB-ASI mode, parallel data will be clocked out of the device on the rising edge of RD_CLK.
+32 - 41 DOUT[0:9] Synchronous with RD_CLK or PCLK Output PARALLEL VIDEO DATA BUS Signal levels are LVCMOS / LVTTL compatible.
+When the internal FIFO is enabled and configured for either video mode or DVB-ASI mode, parallel data will be clocked out of the device on the rising edge of RD_CLK.
 When the internal FIFO is in bypass mode, parallel data will be clocked out of the device on the rising edge of PCLK.
 DOUT9 is the MSB and DOUT0 is the LSB.
 44 PCLK - Output PIXEL CLOCK OUTPUT Signal levels are LVCMOS / LVTTL compatible.
 27MHz parallel clock output.